core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 : CoAP clients can act as publishers or as subscribers.
 Publishers send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing observation relation (subscription) to a topic.
 Both roles operate without any mutual knowledge, guided by their respective topic interests.

 topic collection:
-: A set of topic-configurations.
-A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic-configuration.
+: A set of topics.
+A topic collection is hosted as one collection resource (See {{Section 3.1 of I-D.ietf-core-interfaces}}) at the broker, and its representation is the list of links to the topic resources corresponding to each topic.

-topic-configuration:
+topic:
 : A set of information concerning a topic, including its configuration and other metadata.
-A topic-configuration is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
+A topic is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
 All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the collection resource.
-Throughout this document the words "topic resource" and "topic-configuration resource" can be used interchangeably.

 topic-data resource:
 : A resource where clients can publish data and/or subscribe to data for a specific topic.
 The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.

 broker:
-: A CoAP server that hosts one or more topic collections with their topic-configurations, and also topic-data resources.
+: A CoAP server that hosts one or more topic collections with their topics, and also topic-data resources.
 The broker is responsible for the store-and-forward of state update representations, for the topics for which it hosts the corresponding topic-data resources.
 The broker is also responsible for handling the topic lifecycle as defined in {{topic-lifecycle}}.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.

 ## CoAP Publish-Subscribe Architecture